ammarhakim/gkyl/README.md

 Once you have all dependencies installed, you can build Gkyl itself.
 Gkyl uses the Waf build system.
 You do NOT need to install waf as it is included with the distribution.
-To build and install the gkyl executable do:
+To configure gkyl for building do

+- Copy the configure-par.sh-in script to configure-par.sh

+- Modify this script to reflect the locations of various libraries on your machine.
+In particular, if you are using pre-built libraries you will likely need to change the information about MPI and ADIOS.

+- Run the configure-par.sh script

+Once the configuration is complete, run the following command to build and install:

 ~~~~~~~
-./waf --prefix=$HOME/gkylsoft/gkyl configure build install
+./waf build install
 ~~~~~~~

-The builds are created in a 'build' directory.
-The executable is build/gkyl.
+The builds are created in a 'build-par' directory.
+The executable is build-par/gkyl.
 It takes a single parameter, the name of the LuaJIT script to run.
 Note that, in general, you **can not** run the executable from the build directory.
 (The reason for this is that besides the executable a bunch of LuaJIT files are also needed to run most